Rodolfo Llinás

-Rodolfo Llinás Riascos (born 16 December 1934) is a Colombian and American neuroscientist.
+Rodolfo Llinás Riascos (born 16 December 1934) is a Colombian neuroscientist.
 He is currently the Thomas and Suzanne Murphy Professor of Neuroscience and Chairman Emeritus of the Department of Physiology & Neuroscience at the NYU School of Medicine.
 Llinás has published over 800 scientific articles.

 Early life

 Llinás was born in Bogotá, Colombia.
 He is the son of Jorge Enrique Llinás (a surgeon of Spanish descent, whose family arrived in Colombia at the end of the 19th century) and Bertha Riascos.
 He was motivated to study the brain by watching his grandfather Pablo Llinás Olarte working as a neuropsychiatrist.
 Llinás describes himself as a logical positivist.

 Education and early research

 Llinás went to the Gimnasio Moderno school in Bogotá and graduated as a medical doctor from the Pontifical Xavierian University in 1959.
 During his medical studies he had the opportunity to travel to Europe and there he met several researchers in Spain, France and finally Switzerland, where he participated in neurophysiology experiments with Dr. Walter Rudolf Hess, Nobel Prize in Physiology, Medicine, professor and director of the Department of the Institute of Physiology of the University of Zurich.
 Additionally, while studying medicine he made a theoretical thesis on the visual system under the tuition of neurosurgeon and neurophysiologist Fernando Rosas and the mathematician Carlo Federici at the National University of Colombia.
 He received his PhD in 1965 from the Australian National University working under Sir John Eccles.